 After the gun returned to my care for the second time, I got busy.
 I’ve put 500 rounds through the EMP with no more failures.
 But still, the idea of using the Springfield EMP for an everyday carry gun (why I bought it) still gives me the willies.
 Perhaps after another 500 rounds at the range I’ll trust my unfaithful companion.

 Or maybe not.
-Maybe John Moses was right when he designed another gun to use the round of the Glocknoscenti.
+Maybe John Moses was right when he designed another gun to use the round of the GLOCKnoscenti.
 But the EMP is a beauty.
 Usually this level of fit and finish is reserved for Hollywood Starlets.
-But just like a Mary-Kate Olsen battling anorexia nervosa, making a 1911 skinny does not necessarily make it good.
+But just like Mary-Kate Olsen battling anorexia, making a 1911 skinny does not necessarily make it good.

 If my pistol has to go to Dr. Drew at the clinic in Illinois one more time for treatment, I’ll just disown her on Gunbroker.
 After all, she ain’t family.
 She’s only supposed to protect it.

 Magazines: 3 X 9 round, stainless steel with rubber slam pad

 Barrel: 3″ stainless steel match grade, fully-supported ramp, bull

 Sights: Fixed low-profile combat rear, dovetail front, Tritium three-dot

 Trigger: Long aluminium match grade, five to six pounds

 Slide: Forged stainless steel, satin finish

 Recoil system: Dual spring, full-length guide rod